DanHefrman/test/Resource-Hub-Mark_II/Content/week-4/W4D4/index.md

 JSON
 ----

--   **serialize** - converting data into a string (or some other kind of value like "binary") so your program can send it to another computer
+-   **serialize** - converting data into a string (or some other kind of value like “binary”) so your program can send it to another computer
 -   **deserialize** - converting text (or something another computer has sent to your program) and turn it into data

 localStorage